-Cannabis opponents are fast to issue warnings about marijuana and driving.
+Cannabis opponents are fast to issue warnings about marijuana and driving impairment.
 But are those concerns founded?
 Or is this just part of the continuing spin machine that is often defined as Fake News?

 While the jury is still out on this subject, the cannabis industry has responded proactively.
 Many participate in the “Cannabis Conversation,” a project by the Colorado Department of Transportation to assess risks and behaviors around cannabis and driving.
 Others, such as Terrapin Care Station, have developed their own programs, including “Explore Responsibly,” which encourage people to think twice before driving stoned.